 How Dangerous Is Loan Fraud?

 Loan fraud presents a danger to individuals and businesses.
 For individuals whose details are stolen and used by fraudsters, the experience can ruin their credit rating and prove immensely stressful.
-The poor credit rating can impact the person’s life in myriad and major ways, from preventing them obtaining a mortgage to ruining their chances of running their own business.
+A poor credit rating can impact a person’s life in myriad and major ways, from preventing them from obtaining a mortgage to ruining their chances of running their own business.

-For lending businesses, loan fraud can result in financial and reputational damage.
-It costs lenders not only in loans that aren’t paid back but also in the time taken to investigate those fraudulent loans, to report losses, to liaise with regulators, and more.
+Loan fraud can result in financial and reputational damage for lending businesses.
+It costs lenders not only in loans that aren’t paid back but also in the time taken to investigate fraudulent loans, report losses, liaise with regulators, and more.

 Using Digital Footprint Analysis to Stop Loan Fraud